sixty-north/cosmic-ray/README.md

 As a result, you generally want to start them in the virtual environment into which you've installed Cosmic Ray.

+Also remember that the workers need to be able to find and execute the tests as expressed to the `init` command.
+In other words, if you used `cosmic-ray init .
+. . -- tests` to initialize a session, the test loader (whether local or distributed) will look for tests in the `test` directory.
+So you need to make sure that the worker processes are running in directory where this makes sense.

 Finally, once the worker(s) are running you need to use the `--dist` flag when you run `cosmic-ray exec`:
 ```